JalalAliyev/Sample-React-Redux/README.md

 # Redux Main Topics, Principles and Usage Patterns

-#🔴Async Logic and Data Fetching
+#Async Logic and Data Fetching

 #🔺You can write reusable "selector" functions to encapsulate reading values from the Redux state
 Selectors are functions that get the Redux state as an argument, and return some data